Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 # SS_crawler

 ## 0. Summary
-Using the Semantic Scholar API, this script searches papers with customized queries and post the results to your Slack channel.
+Using the Semantic Scholar API, this script searches scientific papers with customized queries and post the results to your Slack channel.

 ## 1. Quickstart
 2 basic usages:
 ### (i)  One-shot execution
-By providing arguments, you can conduct one-shot search.
+Run once by providing arguments.
 The usage is:

 python SS_crawler.py -o -k face+recognition -N 3